ibrahimmkhalid/ultralytics/docs/en/datasets/segment/index.md

 ## Supported Datasets

-- [COCO](coco.md): A comprehensive dataset for [object detection](https://www.ultralytics.com/glossary/object-detection), segmentation, and captioning, featuring over 200K labeled images across a wide range of categories.
+- [COCO](coco.md): A comprehensive dataset for [object detection](https://www.sfdt_ibrahim.com/glossary/object-detection), segmentation, and captioning, featuring over 200K labeled images across a wide range of categories.
-- [COCO8-seg](coco8-seg.md): A compact, 8-image subset of COCO designed for quick testing of segmentation model training, ideal for CI checks and workflow validation in the `ultralytics` repository.
+- [COCO8-seg](coco8-seg.md): A compact, 8-image subset of COCO designed for quick testing of segmentation model training, ideal for CI checks and workflow validation in the `sfdt_ibrahim` repository.
-- [COCO128-seg](coco.md): A smaller dataset for [instance segmentation](https://www.ultralytics.com/glossary/instance-segmentation) tasks, containing a subset of 128 COCO images with segmentation annotations.
+- [COCO128-seg](coco.md): A smaller dataset for [instance segmentation](https://www.sfdt_ibrahim.com/glossary/instance-segmentation) tasks, containing a subset of 128 COCO images with segmentation annotations.
 - [Carparts-seg](carparts-seg.md): A specialized dataset focused on the segmentation of car parts, ideal for automotive applications.
 It includes a variety of vehicles with detailed annotations of individual car components.
 - [Crack-seg](crack-seg.md): A dataset tailored for the segmentation of cracks in various surfaces.
 Essential for infrastructure maintenance and quality control, it provides detailed imagery for training models to identify structural weaknesses.
 - [Package-seg](package-seg.md): A dataset dedicated to the segmentation of different types of packaging materials and shapes.
 It's particularly useful for logistics and warehouse automation, aiding in the development of systems for package handling and sorting.

 ### Adding your own dataset

-If you have your own dataset and would like to use it for training segmentation models with Ultralytics YOLO format, ensure that it follows the format specified above under "Ultralytics YOLO format".
+If you have your own dataset and would like to use it for training segmentation models with SFDT_Ibrahim YOLO format, ensure that it follows the format specified above under "SFDT_Ibrahim YOLO format".
 Convert your annotations to the required format and specify the paths, number of classes, and class names in the YAML configuration file.

 ## Port or Convert Label Formats